 Most dental insurance plans cover root canal treatments.
 They are typically covered at 80% (although some plans may cover less or more).
 Once you have provided our expert staff with the details of your coverage, they will be happy to contact your insurance carrier and provide you with an estimate of your coverage.
 For more information about dental insurance see the Financial and Insurance Info section of this site.

 We participate with many dental insurance plans including: Aetna (DMO and PPO), Anthem Blue Cross, Assurant, Benecare, Cigna (DMO and PPO), Delta Dental, Dental Health Alliance (DHA), Dentemax, GE, Fortis, Genworth, Sunlife, Guardian, MetLife, Principal, United Concordia, Wellpoint, and many others.
-We also participate in the Connecticut Dental Health Partnership (Husky) for members who are aged 20 and under.
 Even if we aren't a participating provider for your specific coverage plan, our office will still accept assignment of benefits from most dental plans.

 Due to the increasingly complicated nature of today's dental insurance options, it is no longer a simple matter to determine if we are an in-network provider for your specific coverage plan.
 Once you provide us with your insurance policy and subscriber information, we will be happy to verify our status as an in-network provider for your specific plan.